pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

    typically considered a "driver" in common parlance when referring to other peripherals connected to a computer.

-CUDA developers and users usually do not need to be aware of the KMD.
+As far as MVC is concerned, KMD can be ignored providing that it meets [CUDA's requirement](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
-For the rest of this section, when referring to the "driver" we will always be referring to the UMD.
+For the rest of this section, therefore, the "driver" and the UMD are considered interchangeable.

 The CUDA runtime library makes no forward or backward compatibility guarantees, meaning that libraries that dynamically link to the CUDA runtime